Everything you need to know about July and August rail industrial action

 The Gatwick Express between the Sussex airport and London is suspended, but Southern trains are available on the London Victoria-Gatwick link

-Gatwick, Luton, Birmingham and Manchester airports will have some trains during the RMT walk-outs.
-Stansted Airport is likely to have trains to and from London Liverpool Street every hour from around 7am until the evening.
+Gatwick, Luton, Stansted, Southampton, Birmingham and Manchester airports will have some trains during the RMT walk-outs.

 Heathrow airport is unaffected by the national walk-outs: it is served by the Heathrow Express and Elizabeth Line, as well as the London Underground.
 But during the RMT Tube strike against Transport for London, the airport’s Tube link on the Piccadilly Line is likely to be suspended – in common with almost all other Underground services